 Click the links above or scroll down to find out more about the best small SUVs and crossovers on sale at the moment...

-At time of writing we have yet to drive the newest Captur in the UK, but we’ve tested it abroad and loved what we found.
+We’ve tested it at home and abroad and loved what we found.
 Standout features include a well designed and built interior, a big boot and plenty of equipment; a decent range of petrol and diesel engines with great claimed economy figures also helps the Renault’s cause.

 The Captur will appeal to those drivers who want a bit of flair from their small SUV.
 The Renault looks the part and drives well, too, with its precise steering and controlled yet comfortable ride making it bang on the money in this class.